Big 12

 With the anticipation for the 2025 season building by the day, fans are now able to start planning their fall schedule around WVU football.

-On Tuesday, the Big 12 unveiled each team’s conference schedule.
+Back in February, the Big 12 unveiled each team’s conference schedule.
 And with West Virginia’s out of conference slate already known, this now solidifies what year one of the return of Rich Rodriguez will look like.

 West Virginia’s full 2025 schedule: